Life Insurance for Parents in Ireland (2025 Guide)

 A route I thought I knew quite well.

-But things look a lot different in the dark, especially things like roundabouts.
+But things look very different in the dark, especially roundabouts.

 In fact, it was the darkest road I had ever seen.